-It is always a good idea when working with this new medium to review your risk assessment and consider if there are any risk factors that would be increased and to take this to supervision.
-Please remember the usual protocols still apply in this context, ie your safeguarding policies.
+When working remotely, consideration should be given to risk assessment and any possible increase in risk factors which would then be taken to supervision.
+Please remember the usual protocols still apply in this context, i.e. MIP safeguarding policies.

-If you do plan to be working remotely, be clear about the limits on what you can provide.
+If trainees do plan to work remotely, limits on what can be provided must be made clear.
 Review the information required for you to ensure appropriate support if a crisis occurs.
-Make sure you have their current GP details/postal address and telephone number.
-As said above, the usual protocols on safeguarding are the same whether it's face to face or working remotely.
+Make sure you have their current GP details, postal address and telephone number.
+As above, the usual protocols on safeguarding are the same whether it be face-to-face or working remotely.
 You will still need to have, for example, access to information about sources of emergency support in their area etc.

-Similar to working face to face, if you have any doubts about your client's safety, for example they may disclose they feel suicidal, then it is important to contact your supervisor immediately and to discuss the safeguarding management of your client.
+As when working face-to-face, if you have any doubts about your client's safety, for example they may disclose they feel suicidal, then it is important to contact your supervisor or safeguarding lead immediately to discuss the safeguarding management of your client.